Unseen Work: A Definition and Diagnostic for Complex Systems

 Continuity work

-The labour that keeps things functional over time.
+The labour that keeps systems functional over time.

 Preventative work